|

 visit Giza each day), so this is quite an opportunity.

-further south, our next stop is the Pyramid at Meidum.
+Our first visit is the Pyramid at Meidum.

 As we get our first look at it from a distance, this pyramid is